m0stwanted/leprechaun/it/readme.md

-This directory contains integration tests for Leprecon application.
+This directory contains integration tests for leprechaun application.